-Hydrolyzed Keratin is put through a hydrosolate process which makes the keratin stronger.
+Hydrolyzed Keratin is put through a hydrolysate process which makes the keratin stronger.
 Hydrolyzed Keratin also does not penetrate the hair shaft.
-It acts as a film forming ingredient which creates a protective coating on the hair.
-This also helps to increase shininess on the hair.
+It acts as a film-forming ingredient, creating a protective coating on the hair.
+This also helps to increase the shininess of the hair.

-Sheep-wool derived, hydrolyzed keratin protein carefully monitored during its manufacture to ensure the lowest possible odor and a low ash.
-Keratin is a highly specialized fibrous protein, which is found in hair, feathers, wool and nails.
+Sheep-wool-derived, hydrolyzed keratin protein is carefully monitored during its manufacture to ensure the lowest possible odor and low ash.
+Keratin is a highly specialized fibrous protein found in hair, feathers, wool, and nails.
 Keratin is distinct from other proteins in that it is rich in cysteine (a sulfur-containing amino acid) giving keratin a unique strength and protective quality.
-Derived from sheep's wool. pH value: 5.0-5.8.
-Contains 20-23% of protein.
-Molecular weight: 1,100-3,300 Dal.

 Hydrolyzed Keratin provides moisturizing benefits for both hair and skin.

 It is used in shampoo, conditioner, treatment (hair), leave-in, styling, body wash, body lotion, treatment (body), cleanser, toner, facial moisturizer, treatment (face), makeup foundation, mascara, lipstick, color cosmetics.

 Usage Rate: 0.2% up to 10%

 Physical Form: Amber Liquid (with a characteristic odor)